awestover/enchantedForest/story/full_story.md

 bonfires.
 The seeming waste of this light would have bothered him if he didn't know that this wood did not release flames that burned hot, the flames emitted electromagnetic radiation in a remarkably specific subset of the visible
-spectrum: namely the emitted almost soley visible light.
+spectrum: namely the emitted almost solely visible light.
 Furthermore the wood had remarkably high energy density.
-The combined effect was that this wood could glow a vibrarnt bright white for a very long time.
+The combined effect was that this wood could glow a vibrant bright white for a very long time.
 The flames served a dual purpose: to provide light, and to provide a reminder that the people in this cavern resisted Malimost, and had powerful Levanters, for example a master of plant levancy who was willing to set up this light supply for them.